Skip to main content

 GeneralTitle, description, status, password, UI language, sharing, moderation, and quotas.

-PagesAll participant-facing screens: welcome, device gate, requirements, consent, calibration, participation form, conclusion, and closed page.
+PagesAll participant-facing screens: welcome, device gate, requirements, consent, permission denied, calibration, participation form, moderation, conclusion, closed page, and consumed link.

 TasksAdd, order, and configure behavioral, ancillary, and stimuli tasks.